-California fires raging as red flag warnings spread across the West
+Canadian wildfires force 14,000 to evacuate as California fires rage

 At nearby Lake Cachuma, visitors were forced to abandon tents, RVs and boats.

-There were at least 14 fires burning across California on Sunday -- with 5,000 firefighters battling the flames in extremely hot, dry conditions, Cal Fire said.
-Fresno area residents haven't seen a drop of rain in 63 days.
+- At least 45 fires in total are burning across the Western part of the US, according to the US Forest Service

+- About 10,000 people are under mandatory evacuation orders in British Columbia, Canada, according to the BC Wildfire Service

 Red flag warnings have been issued by the National Weather Service across six Western states.

 A red flag warning means that critical fire weather conditions are happening now or are imminent.
-The warnings follow a heatwave that saw more than 40 high-temperature records set or tied Saturday across the West, including in Los Angeles; Las Vegas, Nevada; Helena, Montana; and Boise, Idaho.
+The warnings follow a heatwave that saw 40 or more high-temperature records set or tied Saturday across the West, including in Los Angeles; Las Vegas, Nevada; Helena, Montana; and Boise, Idaho.

-Bakersfield, California, is forecast to top 106 degrees again on Monday, before temperatures drop slightly into the low 100s for the rest of the week, CNN Meteorologist Rachel Aissen said.
+There are currently 67 large fires blazing throughout the US, 60 of which are uncontained, CNN Meteorologist Haley Brink said.
+The majority of active fires are in Nevada, Arizona, California and Colorado.

 The scorching weather comes after California's prolonged drought emergency was declared officially over in April.
 Extremely low humidity and winds are helping to fuel the wildfires, not just in California but also Arizona.